-Our deportation defense lawyers know exactly how to approach difficult deportation cases.
-We work hard to pursue dismissal of the proceedings, cancellation of removal, adjustment of status, asylum, or other forms of legal relief.
+Deportation is every immigrant’s worst nightmare.
+When you or someone you love is facing deportation, it’s important to act wisely and quickly.
+The best thing you can do for your case is hire an experienced Albuquerque deportation attorney.
+At Hendricks Law, our deportation defense lawyers know exactly how to approach difficult deportation cases.
+We work hard find the best solution to your deportation case whether it is to pursue dismissal of the proceedings, cancellation of removal, adjustment of status, asylum, or other forms of legal relief.

 What Is Deportation?